-VimR – A Neovim GUI for macOS.
+VimR as a Neovim GUI for MacOS

 VimR